-The dreaded words no one in SaaS wants to hear.
+The dreaded words no one in SaaS wants to hear when closing enterprise SaaS sales.

 ‘We’ll see’ usually means ‘don’t get your hopes up’ — aka get ready to be left waiting until you (hopefully) back off.

-Too often do prospects take to the ‘we’ll see’ approach and leave you hanging when you thought you had an enterprise deal in the bag.
+Too often do prospects take to the ‘we’ll see’ approach and leave you hanging when you thought you were about to close an enterprise SaaS sale.
 They seem interested, they’ve tried the product, everything is going great – until they won’t commit to the purchase.

 1. Not Personalizing Your Pitch